tektutor/devops-march-2022/Day3/README.md

 The expected output is shown in the screenshot below
 ![wordpress](wordpress-dc.png)

-# Installing Docker SWARM Cluster
+# ⛹️‍♂️ Lab - Installing Docker SWARM Cluster

 Assumption is you have 3 Virtual Machines or 3 machines with CentOS 7.x pre-installed with admin access.